EMSL-Computing/Pore2Chip/paper/paper.md

 The need for software that can generate various micromodel designs that researchers can test and validate with minimal computational cost [@Dentz2023; @Oostrom2014] is increasing. `Pore2Chip` allows this functionality by providing the intended users, such as earth scientists and lab-on-chip instrument specialists, with easy-to-use research software for lab-on-chip designs.
-Specifically, the Pore2Chip-based data worth analysis allows researchers to fill this experimental design gap by enabling the ability to build a representative quasi-2D pore network along with first-order, fast, and reasonably accurate flow models that can be linked with experiments.
+Specifically, the Pore2Chip-based information analysis of XCT images allows researchers to fill this experimental design gap by enabling the ability to build a representative quasi-2D pore network along with first-order, fast, and reasonably accurate flow models that can be linked with experiments.
 These flow models are built using recent advances in physics-informed neural networks [@New2024], laying the foundation to accelerate numerical simulations and improve the fidelity of predictions in